cabercrombie1jsu/GRADESORTER/README.md

 #How to run LabAssignment1.java
 I assume you have the Java Development Kit installed on your machine, so you will just run this like any other java program:

-Open the command prompt in the directory containing "Main.java" and "Sorts.java".
+Open the command prompt in the directory containing "Main.java" and "LabAssignment1.java".

 Compile the Main class by typing: "javac Main.java" and hit enter in the command prompt.

 Now that the program is compiled, run it by typing "java Main" and hit enter.